 More than ever, it’s easier to find a group of people to hit it out of the park for you, not just a solo flyer as a one-off.

 2. Your business will save money.
 Period.

-3. Teamlancers can relieve built-up pressure in workflows.
+3. Freelancers can relieve built-up pressure in workflows.

-4. You can fill your content marketing channels with quality content.
+4. You can fill your content channels with quality content.

-That’s where teamlancing can help your content marketing efforts by doing things like:
+That’s where freelancing can help your content marketing efforts by doing things like:

 - Build blog pieces that establish you as a thought leader in your space while developing a rapport with your customer.